-Each year around 1,700 people in the UK develop malaria which has been caught whilst abroad.
-Seven people died from malaria in the UK in 2010.
+In 2013, 1,501 people in the UK developed malaria which had been caught whilst abroad.
+Seven people died.
 Malaria can kill people very quickly if it is not diagnosed promptly.

-The most common symptom of malaria is a high fever.
+The most common symptom of malaria is a high temperature (fever).
 Malaria can also cause muscle pains, headaches, diarrhoea and a cough.

 Note: if you feel unwell and have recently visited an area in which there is malaria, you should seek prompt medical advice, even if you have taken your antimalarial medication correctly.